mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 ### Try XGrid for free

-You are free to try out `XGrid` as long as it's not used for a project intended for production.
+You are free to install and try `XGrid` as long as it is not used for development of a feature intended for production.
 Please take the component for a test run, no need to contact us.

 ### Invalid license